vdunlop/regex/Develop/gist-template.md

 \.(net|com|org)

 ### Flags
+Flags are an additional indicator tacked on after the final / indicating end of string.
+Our regex doesn't have any flags.

+Flags in general are a character put after the final /.
+Each flag extends the search in a different way:
+1. g search globally
+2. i ignore case during the search
+3. m treat the multi-line input string as multiple lines

 ### Character Escapes
+You'll notice in regex that some characters have multiple meanings.
+For example the - can be a literal -, but it can also represent a range of characters with [].
+If you want to look for a literal character like -, you would escape that character.

+The \ in front of a - means that you are looking for the literal -.

 ## Walkthrough

 ## Author
 I am a software engineer.
 I worked on real-time embedded projects for almost 15 years.
 Then, I took a hiatus from work to raise my children and care for my disabled mom.
 Now that the kids are moved out and my mom is in a safe place, I am working on a 6-month Web Programming certificate program through the University of Minnesota with the goal of becoming a backend web programmer working with databases.

 http://github.com/vdunlop